Biden to require COVID vaccines for nursing home staff

 “Vaccination mandates for health care personnel should be applied to all health care settings,” he said.
 “Without this, nursing homes face a disastrous workforce challenge.”

-Last year CMS used similar regulatory authority to prohibit most visitors from nursing homes to protect residents.
+Last year CMS used similar regulatory authority to prohibit most visitors from nursing homes in an effort to protect residents.